D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q65:

-Your company implements block blod storage in a GPv2 SA.
+Your company implements block blob storage in a GPv2 SA.
-It is seldome necessary to access the data after initial input, but it is occasionally required.
+It is seldom necessary to access the data after initial input, but it is occasionally required.
 Storage costs should be kept to a minimum.